-3 The Energy (Northern Ireland) Order 2003; the Electricity (Northern Ireland) Order 1992; The Gas (Northern Ireland) Order 1996; and the Electricity (Single Wholesale Market) (Northern Ireland) Order 2007 and the Water and Sewerage Services (Northern Ireland) Order 2006.
+4 The Energy (Northern Ireland) Order 2003; the Electricity (Northern Ireland) Order 1992; The Gas (Northern Ireland) Order 1996; and the Electricity (Single Wholesale Market) (Northern Ireland) Order 2007 and the Water and Sewerage Services (Northern Ireland) Order 2006.
+We also have obligations under various EU legislative packages.
+These obligations may be implemented directly by the particular EU legislation or via domestic legislation.

-4 The "Northern Ireland Authority for Utility Regulation" is our legal, official name, as designated by the Energy (Northern Ireland) Order 1996.
+5 The "Northern Ireland Authority for Utility Regulation" is our legal, official name, as designated by the Energy (Northern Ireland) Order 1996.
 The Energy Order for ease of reference shortens this to "the Authority" and where quoted the exact legislative wording has been adopted.

-- V. to secure the establishment and maintenance of machinery for promoting the health and safety of persons employed in the generation, transmission, distribution or supply of electricity - 1.12 In performing the above duties, regard shall also be had to the interests of groups of vulnerable consumers in Northern Ireland, comprising the disabled and chronically sick, pensioners, low income consumers and residents of rural areas. - 1.13 In carrying out its electricity functions, the Utility Regulator must not discriminate between persons whose activities include generating, supplying or transmitting electricity. - 1.14 We set overall limits on how network prices can rise, or are required to fall, through a process called price controls. - 1.15 The price control process must therefore start with a business plan (including actual data for previous years), as submitted by NIE Networks, setting out their proposals for costs going forward.
+- V. to secure the establishment and maintenance of machinery for promoting the health and safety of persons employed in the generation, transmission, distribution or supply of electricity - 1.10 In performing the above duties, regard shall also be had to the interests of groups of vulnerable consumers in Northern Ireland, comprising the disabled and chronically sick, pensioners, low income consumers and residents of rural areas. - 1.11 In carrying out its electricity functions, the Utility Regulator must not discriminate between persons whose activities include generating, supplying or transmitting electricity. - 1.12 We set overall limits on how network prices can rise, or are required to fall, through a process called price controls. - 1.13 The price control process must therefore start with a business plan (including actual data for previous years), as submitted by NIE Networks, setting out their proposals for costs going forward.
 The information submitted will be scrutinised by us.
-In doing so, we seek to ensure NIE Networks deliver best value for money for all consumers. - 1.16 Our approach is based on best practice regulation of natural monopolies.
-Our task essentially consists of implementing a framework within which, in return for providing monopoly services to an acceptable quality, the company receives a reasonable assurance of a revenue stream in future years that will cover its efficient costs and ensure fairness for the consumer.
+In doing so, we seek to ensure NIE Networks deliver best value for money for all consumers. - 1.14 Our approach is based on best practice regulation of natural monopolies.
+Our task essentially consists of implementing a framework within which, in return for providing monopoly services to an acceptable quality, the company receives a reasonable assurance of a revenue stream in future years that will cover its efficient costs and ensure fairness for the consumer. - 1.15 Due to its natural monopoly position, the amount of revenue which NIE Networks earns is subject to a price control.
+This is set by the Utility Regulator following consultation with stakeholders and the wider public. - 1.16 The electricity network is made up of a transmission and a distribution component6.
+NIE Networks has responsibility for the running of its distribution system.
+However due to EU requirements for the independence of certain activities, NIE Networks shares the responsibilities of running its transmission network. - 1.17 Transmission related responsibilities are split between NIE Networks and a separate body; the System Operator for Northern Ireland (SONI).
+NIE Networks own, finance and carry out the necessary maintenance and development of the transmission network. - 1.18 SONI is responsible for the day to day operation of the transmission system.
+That is, SONI directs the flows of electricity over the transmission network from generators.
+In doing this they are continually matching the supply of and demand for power across